Naturaily/Naturaily-netlify/_posts/2020-09-02-how-to-build-a-website-in-2020.md

 And don’t forget that the best ecommerce sites often use blogs and other pages for marketing purposes, so you’ll still need a means to add and update content.

-## Jamstack development for 2020… and beyond
+## Jamstack Development for 2020… and beyond

 So there you have it, our answer for building a website in today’s competitive age: go Jamstack. **It’s fast, it’s good for SEO and it’s easily usable by your entire company, from developers to content teams.**